ece398-buvip/bu-vip-docs/docs/Standards/safety/index.md

 # Safety Guidelines

-The following sections recommend design considerations for safety for all students and staff that may design, build, or interract with projects.
+The following sections recommend design considerations for safety for all students and staff that may design, build, or interact with projects.

 These standards are **mandatory** in projects that participate in any public showcases outside of the VIP lab.